Electric cars – should you buy or sell? (2023)

 In the 10+ years since Tesla came out with the Model S, EVs have slowly but surely transformed the marketplace, and we can expect even more changes to pricing and innovation going forward.

 Making a final decision on buying an EV

 As you can see, going electric isn’t as easy as just replacing your old petrol or diesel car with a new one.

 The good thing about EVs is there are far fewer moving parts to go wrong, and batteries have been seen to last up to 10 years while only losing about 10-20% of their original capacity.
 Then, they can be reused as part of your at-home energy set-up, for example storing energy coming from solar panels.

-What’s clear is times are changing, and with the government looking to ban the sale of new fossil fuel vehicles by 2030, we only have 10 years to work out where the industry is heading.
+What’s clear is times are changing, and with the government looking to ban the sale of new fossil fuel vehicles by 2035, time is running out for the car industry to show rapid change.